bandprotocol/launch/band-v3-testnet-1/docs/how-to-join-as-a-validator-using-statesync.md

 PUBKEY=$(bandd tendermint show-validator)
 ```

-**note:** This command is optional.
+**Noted:** This command is optional.
 If you don't want to provide these info, you don't have to run this command.

 ```bash
 # Optional fields